Faithans/q-and-a/README.md

 ## About ##

 System Design Capstone for Hackreactor.
 This repo represents the ratings and reviews API for an eCommerce website that was divided into a service based architecture.
 The API, server, and database were designed to interface with an inherited front-end code base.
 After creating and optimizing the backend, it was load tested locally, dockerized, deployed on ec2 instances, and load tested again.
-Upon deployment the throughput decreased significantly, so to increase this, the system was horizontally scaled by adding more servers with an nginx load balancer.
+Upon deployment the throughput decreased significantly, so to increase this, the system was horizontally scaled by adding more servers with an nginx load balancer(on-going).
 The code in this repo does not include the raw data csv's and their 19 million+ lines of data.

 ## Performance Testing ##